Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Numerical Results

 \section{Numerical Results}

 In this section, we numerically evaluate the performance of the proposed system.
-According to the system model described in Sec.~\ref{sec:system-model}, we build a custom simulator that implements both pull and push communication modes and accounts for the simplifying assumptions of the analytical model.
-Here, we assume that the power consumption of \gls{wur} is 1 [mW], which should be considered as a worst-case, and it is worth emphasizing that the actual power consumption of \gls{wur} is the order of several micro watts~\cite {piyare2017ultra}.
+A custom simulator, implementing both pull and push communication modes and accounting for the simplifying assumptions of the analytical model, has been developed.
+In the simulator we set the power consumption of \gls{wur} to 1 [mW], which should be considered as a worst-case, as the actual power consumption of \gls{wur} is the order of several micro watts~\cite {piyare2017ultra}.
 The presented results are obtained by averaging over $10^5$ Monte Carlo simulation instances.
 Table~\ref{tab:system_parameter_settings_pull-push2} reports the parameter values used for the numerical results, obtained for a slot comprising 7 \gls{ofdm} symbols using 5G numerology 1, i.e., a subcarrier spacing of $30$ kHz.
 The chosen parameters lead to a system in which $Q\in[0, 8]$, where $Q = 0$ represents a frame comprising a push sub-frame only, while with $Q=8$ only the pull sub-frame is considered.